 - Add in the flour, baking powder and salt.
 Mix until combined.

-- Scoop out cookies using a cookie scoop and place on the prepared pan.
-Press down the cookies so they're no longer domed.
+- Scoop out cookies using a large 2 tablespoon cookie scoop and place on prepared pan.
+Press the cookies down so they're no longer domed.

 - Place in the preheated oven and let them bake for 10 to 11 minutes until the edges are golden brown.